rushvora/PTCGPRerollManager/README.md

 # TODO :

-- Support heartbeat for users with multiple PCs farming for the same account ( at this time for users with multiple pcs they should only enable heartbeat on the better one )

-- Use the new 2 star filter webhook to create forum post in another or the same forum channel as for gp
+- Wait for a better 2 star filter from Arturo'bot to create forum post in another or the same forum channel as for gp when a 2 Star appears in webhook

 - Filter out all the potentiel banwords from the user generated list and remove then, at this time it only filters special characters